kom-y/YoungDevInterns_FullStack_Task/README.md

 # YoungDevInterns_FullStack_Task
 # University Learning Platform

-This is a **full-stack university Website** similar to Khan Academy, developed using Flask, SQLite, HTML, and CSS.
+This is a **full-stack university Website**, developed using Flask, SQLite, HTML, and CSS.
 The platform includes both client and admin-side functionalities, supports dynamic course management, user authentication, and a structured student dashboard.

 ## 🚀 Features